Oil Painting Techniques

-If you ever want to develop your own style, then learning and practicing different oil painting techniques is a must.
+If you ever want to develop your own style, then learning and practicing different techniques is a must.
 On this page we'll go through some of the most common ones.

 Fat Over LeanFat over lean is one of the basic techniques of oil painting that you have to learn.
 It's got to do with drying times.
 Fat oil paint, which is paint straight from the tube, dries slower than lean paint, which is paint mixed with more turpentine.
 If you paint lean over fat, then the lean layer could be subject to cracking when the fat layer dries underneath it.
 The rule to remember is that every layer must be fatter than the one beneath it.

-GlazingGlazing is a technique of painting transparent thin colors over a dried underpainting.
+GlazingGlazing is a technique of painting where you lay transparent, thin colors over a dried underpainting.
 It's usually dark color painted over a lighter one.
 Each layer must be dry before applying additional layers.
 Glazing can produce wonderful effects.

 ScumblingScumbling is a technique similar to glazing, only the other way around.
 Thin layer of light opaque paint is placed over a layer of darker paint.